-A floating-point model in the framework representation.
+A floating-point model from the PyTorch or TensorFlow framework.

 Training and validation datasets.